Jed's Jalopy Joint --- Allen Seed & Grain

 The newly relocated Jalopy Joint, 1999, swamped with snowmobiles!

 Between 1998 and 2001, the transition was made from small engine repair to large scale tractor and combine repair.
 In summer of 2004, Jed worked "out west" with a father/son custom-harvesting operation,Weber Harvesting (click here),from Riverton, Wyoming.
 They followed the wheat and barley harvest starting in southern Oklahoma in May and ending in Wyoming in September.
 In 2007 Jed purchased a Case-IH 2188 combine and worked again with the Webers on the wheat harvest.
 2008 brought the addition of a grain truck & grain cart to the harvesting business.
-Since Jed's first minute in an Axial-Flow combine seat in 1993, he has cut nearly 40,000 acres behind the reins of Red combines.
+Since Jed's first minute in an Axial-Flow combine seat in 1993, he has harvested over 45,000 acres at the wheel of Red combines.
 Today, nearly all of Jed's service & harvesting business revolves Axial-Flow Case/IH combines.

 equip1weber2.jpg